Leave the Door Open: Composition

-Musically, "Leave the Door Open" is a Philadelphia soul, R&B, and pop song.
+Musically, "Leave the Door Open" is a Philadelphia soul, R&B, retro-soul, and pop song.
 It is influenced by quiet storm.
 The song has been described as a "smooth slow jam".
 Its instrumentation includes a "descending guitar glissando", a glockenspiel, strings, and a smooth piano.
 The song features key changes and while the background vocals have been described as "honeyed", Silk Sonic's were seen as soft.
 The vocals "are accompanied by retro-sounding drums and spacious...strings"."
 The "ascendant bridge" was created using various chord changes that merge into each other.
 "Leave the Door Open" was composed in the key of C major with a tempo of 74 beats per minute.

 "Leave the Door Open" starts with .Paak's "raspy" voice and Mars's background ad-libs.
 The lyrics are an "erotic invitation" from the singer to a woman, encouraging her to come over to his house.
 Paak sets the scene with "We should be dancin', romancin'/ In the east wing and the west wing of this mansion", and Bruno follows with the chorus, "hopin' that you feel the way I feel".
 The lyrics are full of humor, with playful references such as "if you're hungry, girl, I got fillets".
 This was noticed by several reviewers, who commented on the way the witty lyrics reflected the light-hearted relationship between Mars and .Paak.

 Charlie Harding from Vulture said "Leave the Door Open" evokes "1970s Philadelphia soul" and despite being a "serious" composition, it is "lighthearted, lyrically."
 He found the song nostalgic yet contemporary at the same time due to Paak's vocal flow.
 American singer-songwriter Tayla Parx thought that its modernity stems from the "conversational" lyrics and Paak's "personality" and "silly" way.
 Harding pointed out that its modern approach can be heard at the end of Paak's first verse, to which Parx responded, "You can hear [the early influences] in his voice, but those cadences are still very contemporary."